Advanced Statistical Methods (course handbook)

 Module learning outcomes

-By the end of this module students will know how to build regression models on normally and non-normally distributed data - by specifying link functions and conditional distributions; use Structural Equation Modelling framework to fit path models and confirmatory factor analysis, as well as to combine these models; be able to recognise clustering of the data points and based on the understanding of the data and research question, propose and build multilevel/mixed-effect regression models with various rand
+By the end of this module students will know how to build regression models on normally and non-normally distributed data - by specifying link functions and conditional distributions; use Structural Equation Modelling framework to fit path models and confirmatory factor analysis, as well as to combine these models; be able to recognise clustering of the data points and based on the understanding of the data and research question, propose and build multilevel/mixed-effect regression models with various random structure specification.

 The module content by week: